wilson-inacio/Visualize-Data-with-Python---Mental-Health-in-Gaming/README.md

 **Contributors to Dataset:** [Marian Sauter](https://osf.io/6v3jm/) [Dejan Draschkow](https://osf.io/cqjpn/)

 #### About the Dataset:
 Constituted of 13464 users (12699 male, 713 female, 52 other) between 18 and 63 years.
-Participants resided in 109 different countries with most of the participants coming from the USA (4569), Germany (1413), the UK (1032) and Canada (994).
+Participants resided in 109 different countries, with most of the participants coming from the USA (4569), Germany (1413), the UK (1032) and Canada (994).

 ##### Background
 - Age and Gender